a. The spouse resents that the full burden of the household now falls upon them

 f.
 While assuming full burden, the spouse is provided no physical affection nor verbal appreciation

 Often the couple/family has lived an emotionally and financially precarious life with past conflict and unresolved problems.
-At the time of injury, the uninjured spouse consciously or subconsciously takes this opportunity to attack both the injured patient and those attempting to provide care and rehabilitation.
+At the time of illness, the frustrated spouse consciously or subconsciously takes this opportunity to attack both the patient and disruptive to those attempting to provide care and rehabilitation.

 As with all such psychosocial factors, it is important to identify the existence of these spousal burdens, demands and conflicts.
-Often the patient will willingly, of not gratefully, discuss the relationship problems.
-Equally as often, the spouse, who seems so offensive, will be relieved to ventilate that which is bothering them.
+Often the patient will willingly, if not gratefully, discuss the relationship problems.
+Equally as often, the spouse, who seems so offensive, will be relieved to ventilate that which is bothering him/her.

-However, with that said, both patient and spouse need to be reminded that it is the injured worker who is the patient, and the spouse can elect to be a facilitator of rehabilitation or an obstruction to recovery.
+However, with that said, both patient and spouse need to be reminded who is the patient, and the spouse can elect to be a facilitator of rehabilitation or an obstruction to recovery.